openshift/enhancements/enhancements/workload-partitioning/cpu-limits-workload-partitioning.md

-Currently workload partitioning is only used by platform pods, any platform pods that use `limits` will correctly be modified to have limits and request be applied via `cpuquota` and `cpushares`.
+Currently workload partitioning is only used by platform pods, any platform pods that use `limits` will correctly be modified to have limits and request be applied via `cpulimit` and `cpushares`.
 Since one of the key attributes of workload partitioning is pinning a workload to a specific CPU set, then those pods will correctly be moved over to those CPU sets and have limits imposed this might cause issues in performance for those pods.